andrewfecenko/Inversion/doc/phase1/Collaboration.md

 * Angel You <br/>

-I have experience with Python, Java, C, basic HTML and I took CSC324 so I some Racket.
+I have experience with Python, Java, C, basic HTML and I took CSC324 so I know some Racket.
 I'm still not super confident with my programming skills, but I can do digital art, which may or may not come in handy.
 I am mostly free outside class time, but I commute so I have to know the meeting time beforehand.

 ![](https://github.com/csc301-winter-2016/project-team12/blob/master/doc/phase1/images/angel_schedule.png)